ahnlak-rp2040/picow-boilerplate/docs/config.md

 # Configuration Files

-Included in the Boilerplate is a simple, lightweight configuration file handler, written in pure C.
+Optionally included in the Boilerplate is a simple, lightweight configuration file handler, written in pure C.

 It's deliberately simple in design, maintaining a simple array of `name`/`value` string pairs that can be read from, and written to, a file on the local filesystem.